The University of North Carolina at Chapel Hill

 Summarizing the Information Security Policies

 Below are brief descriptions of Carolina’s Information Security Policies.
-The full text of each policy can be found by visiting http://its.unc.edu/about-its/university-it-policies/ and clicking the applicable link.
+The full text of each policy can be found by visiting http://its.unc.edu/about-its/university-it-policies/ and clicking the applicable link (PDF).

-- Information Security Policy: This policy establishes roles for data security, sets requirements for protecting sensitive data and mission critical systems, and provides an overview of all the security program components required to protect University systems and data.
+- Information Security Policy: This policy establishes roles for data security, sets requirements for protecting sensitive information and mission critical systems, and provides an overview of all the security program components required to protect University systems and information.

 - Password Policy for General Users: This policy defines the minimum requirements for password usage for all campus users and incorporates the existing Onyen password requirements for all passwords.